Hydration

 3. Water (drink it according to your thirst levels – no more, no less)

-Apart from this, make sure you are well hydrated and have enough electrolytes in your feeding window (when you eat food).
-You can do that by consuming water-rich foods and electrolytes foods.
+Apart from this, make sure you are well-hydrated and have enough electrolytes in your feeding window (when you eat food).
+You can do that by consuming water-rich foods and electrolyte foods.

 Related: Does Lemon Water Break Your Fast?